bergnerbenjamin/atml/main/README.md

 The Class DataPruner was implemented to prune and merge the two data sets.
 For this purpose we decided to find the two matching entries by the attributes Index and gt (label) of a given entry.
 The main problem is that you cannot load the two data sets into the main memory because they're too big (2.48GB both CSV files combined).
-To solve this problem the DataPruner method dataPruning uses two CSV reader, one for each data set, which goes through all entries row by row.
+To solve this problem, the DataPruner method dataPruning uses two CSV reader, one for each data set, which goes through all entries row by row.
 The Index and gt (label) attribute will be used to find a matching row because the problem, as mentioned before, of other appropriate attributes Arrival_Time,Creation_Time is the distinct assignability.
 The difference of the time values in accelerometer and gyroscope is about two and often the time values don't match exactly.
 With the use of the Index value an exact assignment can be done.
 Also the amount of specific labeled data entries differs in the two data sets, and so the last Index values of a set of specific labeled data entries will differ.